andreyvit/git-subdir/README.md

 * Will happily pick up the results of `git-subtree`, subtree merge or even the plain old `cp`.
 * Both imports and exports commits, providing instant two-way syncing.

+Caveats:

+* Requires manual intervention to merge changes, when there are both incoming and outgoing ones.
+This isn't a conceptual problem, just something that hasn't been implemented yet.
+See a dedicated warning section below.

 ## Implementation details